cb-Vicky-Gupta/cb-Vicky-Gupta/README.md

   1. Create a new repo with the EXACT same name as your GitHub username.
      (e.g. if your username is "vicky-dev", the repo must be "vicky-dev")
   2. Make it public, add a README.md, and paste this file's contents in.
-  3. Replace every YOUR_USERNAME / YOUR_... placeholder below.
+  3. Replace every cb-Vicky-Gupta / YOUR_... placeholder below.
   ---------------------------------------------------------------
 -->